-Figure 4-2 shows the relationship of total time-of-concentration to drainage area for gaged watersheds in Maryland.
-It can be used as a guide reference for comparison to calculated $T{\rm c}$ values.
+Figure 4-2 shows the relationship of total time of concentration to drainage area for gaged watersheds in Maryland (data from Appendix 6).
+It can be used as a guide for comparison to calculated Tc values.

-Figure 4-2: Time of concentration versus drainage area in Maryland.
+Figure 4-2: Time of concentration versus drainage area in Maryland